 What to Expect from a Melanoma Screening and Treatment

 Dermatologists make visual inspections of tissue that they suspect is cancerous, then they take a sample in a procedure called a biopsy.
 The sample is tested, which tells the doctor whether melanoma is present or not.
 Surgery can often cure most melanomas in the early stages.
-It may be necessary to perform a wide excision after the results of the biopsy.
-This approach is often used when the melanoma is relatively thin and is likely to be completely removed without a more involved procedure.
+In office excision is used when the melanoma is in an early stage or relatively thin.

 How Much Does a Melanoma Screening and Treatment Cost in Birmingham?